jedlimlx/Tiramisu-Background-Remover/README.md

 This is a Background Remover based on the Tiramisu Model.
 It is written in tf.Keras.

-The model is trained on the Oxford IIIT Pets Dataset.
+The model is trained on the Oxford IIIT Pets Dataset with Google Colab's T4 GPU.